Paver Calculator

 How many pavers do I need per square foot?

 The number of pavers needed per square foot depends on the paver size.
-For standard 4" × 8" brick pavers, you'll need approximately 4.5 pavers per square foot.
-For 6" × 6" square pavers, you'll need about 4 pavers per square foot.
-For 6" × 9" pavers, you'll need approximately 2.4 pavers per square foot.
-These calculations include standard 1/4" joints between pavers.
+For standard 4"×8" brick pavers, you'll need approximately 4.5 pavers per square foot.
+For 6"×6" square pavers, you'll need 4 pavers per square foot.
+For 6"×9" pavers, you'll need about 2.4 pavers per square foot.
+These estimates don't include waste factor or account for joint spacing.

-What is the best base for a paver patio?
+What is the best pattern for a driveway?

 How much sand do I need for paver joints?